-Midcoast Sports Hall of Fame announces 2024 inductees
+Midcoast Sports Hall of Fame Announces 2024 Inductees

 Melissa Hodgdon is a 1987 graduate of Boothbay Region High School, where she excelled in field hockey and basketball.
 She was selected All State in field hockey in 1986.
 Her most notable sport was basketball.

-She was the first player, male or female, to be a 1,000 point scorer for Boothbay.
-She was a member of the Class C State girls basketball championship Team in 1983-84.
-Her team won the Mid Maine Conference Championship in 1986-87.
-She was team captain in 1986/87, and was voted the team MVP, was a McDonald’s All Star, and voted All State Honorable Mention.
+She was the first Boothbay player, male or female, to score 1,000 points in the school’s history.
+She was a member of the 1983-84 Class C state girls basketball championship team and her team won the Mid Maine Conference championship in 1986-87.
+That same year she was team captain and voted the team’s most valuable player; was a MacDonald’s All Star, and earned All State honorable mention.

-Her greatest accomplishments in basketball though may have come as a coach.
-She has been a coach at the collegiate level, including being an assistant coach at Framingham State, Niagara University, Holy Cross, and the University of New Hampshire.
-She has been head coach at Wentworth Institute of Technology, and Wheaton College.
-She was head coach at Wheaton from 2003 to 2019, where she holds the school record for most wins in a career at 214.
-Twice she was voted Conference Coach of the Year.
-In 2019 Hodgdon took the top assistant coach job at the University of Hartford, and was the interim head coach in 2021-22.
+Her greatest contribution to the game may have been as a coach.
+She hzas worked as an assistant coach at the collegiate level, including stints at Framingham State, Niagara University, Holy Cross, and the University of New Hampshire.
+She was a head coach at Wentworth Institute of Technology, and Wheaton College.

+At Wheaton, where Hodgdon was head coach from 2003 to 2019, she holds the school record for most career wins with 214.
+Twice she was voted conference coach of the year.
+In 2019 Hodgdon took the top assistant coaching job at the University of Hartford, and was the interim head coach in 2021-22.

 Patrick Kelly

 Kelly went on to the University of Maine where he captained the Black Bear Wrestling Club.
-He was a four time All Academic Athletic Scholar.
-He had 122 wins and 20 losses in his collegiate career.
+He was a four time All Academic athletic scholar, compiling a 122-20 record for his collegiate career.
 His junior year he placed first in the NCAA Northeast Championships and second during his senior year.

 Matthew Lash